-The price of facelift surgery is $7,448* on average, although this number represents only the cost of the surgeon’s fee.
-The total cost will also include the anesthesiology fee, hospital facility fee, and potentially other medical expenses.
+The average cost of facelift surgery can range from $7,200 to $9,800.
+The quoted price does not include labs or other fees.
 To ensure you have the best information at your disposal, our medical team will provide a detailed account of the full cost of your treatment plan at your initial consultation.
 We understand that you need time to make a decision, and we want to help you get started with the full and correct facts.

 *According to 2017 stats from the American Society of Plastic Surgeons

 More Information About Facelifts